christopherwk210/gm-bot/README.md

 $ npm i
 ```

-If you wish to contribute, please fork this repo and submit a detailed pull-request.
+If you wish to contribute, please fork this repo and submit a detailed and clean pull-request.
+If you want to add new features or commands, please ask topherlicious#1378 or any of the other admins before you start development.

 For questions and support, contact topherlicious#1378 on discord.

 ## Project Overview
 The main entry point of the project is `./gmbot.js`.
 This file sets up initial callbacks for the Discord API and initializes database connections for logging features.
 Beyond that, the structure is as follows: